oskarstucki/projectDoge/README.md

 This project is for a multifunctional website where a user can play games, add notes or take a look at the weather.
 The content is personalized for the user as information is stored to the database.
 Sites header changes to reassemble users name.
-The site can be used with smaller devices as it scales.
+The site can be used with smaller devices ames it scales.
+For memcached to start in cloud9 run bash command: "sudo service memcached restart"

 The project has multiple files that are stored in folders: assets, css, oldFiles, phpserver, scripts and the main folder.